|It's a small out of the way bike shop. You know what I mean--

 At Big Sid's you got the run of the place: look, read, learn.
 And maybe you got a question, that's ok--just contact Big Sid and we will do what we can.

-Well, if you like the vintage pics and the writing, then please sign our guestbook.
-We hope to use this ezine in order to generate a list of individuals would be interested in purchasing two books:
+Well, if you like the vintage pics and the writing, then please consider buying a copy of

 A Wish in the Veins,

-So spend some time at Big Sid's.
-We humbly think that if you do you will want to own the books excerpted here, and with luck, and your support, we can make that happen.
+Meanwhile spend some time at Big Sid's.
+We humbly think that if you do you will want to own the books excerpted here.

 Big Sid's.
 Only on the net.